-1.2 – Convert the font to the web font format
+1.2 – Convert the font to the WOFF and WOFF 2

 You need to visit https://transfonter.org/ to convert the font above.

-After uploading the font to that website please convert it.
+Click Add fonts to upload the 2 files above.
 Tick the “WOFF” and “WOFF2” checkbox in the Formats section.

 On your computer, there should be 2 files with “woff” and “woff2” extension.

 1.3 – Upload the font to your Shopify store and update

 In your Shopify dashboard please navigate to Settings > Files

 Then upload 2 font files: woff and woff2 to your store.